mbeaty-sf/webdev/content/js/async/promises.md

 ### Promise Details

-  * Guarantee that callbacks are invoked (no race conditions)
+  * Callbacks guaranteed in order

-  * Composable (can be chained together)
+  * Composable (can be chained)

-  * Flatten code that would otherwise be deeply nested
+  * Flattens code that would otherwise be deeply nested

 ### Visualizing Promises (Composition)